Inclusion and diversity

 We not only celebrate diversity, but embrace the value it brings to enable us to serve our customers a little better every day.
 That’s why everyone is treated fairly and given the opportunity share their experiences in the business.

 In order to support our colleagues and to encourage them to share their knowledge, explore career sponsorship, mentoring and networking, we run a number UK Colleague Networks.
-We have five colleague networks: Out at Tesco (Lesbian, Gay, Bisexual and Transgender and Intersex), Black Asian Minority Ethnic Network, Women at Tesco Network, The Armed Forces Network and the Disability Network.
+We have five colleague networks: Out at Tesco (Lesbian, Gay, Bisexual and Transgender and Intersex +), BAME at Tesco (Black Asian and Minority Ethnic), Women at Tesco, The Armed Forces at Tesco and Disability at Tesco.

 We also work with the young, retired and those who have been in long term unemployment via various external organisations to provide them with the tools and confidence needed to get back into the work place and reach their full potential.